Sour Milk Sea (band): History

 In 1968, Tomato City was formed and composed of Dummett (lead guitar), Gallop (rhythm guitar), and Milne (bass).
 They did not have a distinct lead singer yet, so Dummett took it upon himself to perform the majority of the vocals in live performances.
 As Tomato City, the band played locally in the school, mainly classrooms.
 By 1969, Dummett and Gallop decided to change the group name to Sour Milk Sea.
-Milne continued to remain as the bass player and the group added Rob Tyrrell, formally of Genesis forerunner Anon, to the vacant drummer spot.
+Milne continued to remain as the bass player and the group added Rob Tyrrell, formerly of Genesis forerunner Anon, to the vacant drummer spot.
 In June 1969, the group became professional, and made their debut at the Guildford City Hall.
 They supported groups like Deep Purple, Junior's Eyes, and Taste.

-The group gained a sizeable local following and could have around 100 people come to their performances.
+The group gained a sizeable local following, with around one hundred people coming to their performances.
 Still, the group lacked a true lead singer and frontman.
 Freddie Mercury, future lead singer of Queen, was looking for a new band after his previous band, Wreckage, broke up.
 Mercury saw an advert in the Melody Maker simply stating, "Vocalist Wanted".
 Mercury would have a successful audition and became lead vocalist of Sour Milk Sea in February 1970.